-is a basis of $\ncp{\K}{Y}$ which proves that $\Phi_{\pi_1} \mid_{\calC} : \calC \rightarrow \ncp{\K}{Y}$ is an isomorphism and completely proves the claim. \end{proof} We now suppose that the alphabet $Y$ is totally ordered. \begin{definition} \begin{enumerate} \item Let $\{\Pi_l\}_{l\in \Lyn Y}$ and $\{\Pi_w\}_{w\in Y^*}$ be the families of elements of $\calP$ and $\KY$ respectively, obtained as follows
+is a basis of $\ncp{\K}{Y}$, which proves that $\Phi_{\pi_1} \mid_{\calC} : \calC \rightarrow \ncp{\K}{Y}$ is an isomorphism and completely proves the claim. \end{proof} We now suppose that the alphabet $Y$ is totally ordered. \begin{definition} \begin{enumerate} \item Let $\{\Pi_l\}_{l\in \Lyn Y}$ and $\{\Pi_w\}_{w\in Y^*}$ be the families of elements of $\calP$ and $\KY$, respectively, obtained as follows:

-\item Let $\{\Sigma_w\}_{w\in Y^*}$ be the family of the $\varphi$-deformed quasi-shuffle algebra obtained by duality with $\{\Pi_w\}_{w\in Y^*}$~:
+\item Let $\{\Sigma_w\}_{w\in Y^*}$ be the family of the $\varphi$-deformed quasi-shuffle algebra obtained by duality with $\{\Pi_w\}_{w\in Y^*}$:

-\end{enumerate} \end{definition} A priori, the $\{\Sigma_w\}_{w\in Y^*}$ could be series, we prove first that, in this context, they are polynomials. \begin{proposition} (Adjoint of $\phi_{\pi_1}$) Let $\phi_{\pi_1}$, be the $\conc$-endomorphism of algebra defined on the letters as follows~:
+\end{enumerate} \end{definition} A priori, the $\{\Sigma_w\}_{w\in Y^*}$ could be series.
+We prove first that, in this context, they are polynomials. \begin{proposition}[\sc Adjoint of $\phi_{\pi_1}$] Let $\phi_{\pi_1}$, be the $\conc$-endomorphism of algebras defined on the letters as follows:

-Then $\phi_{\pi_1}$ is an automorphism with the following properties \begin{enumerate} \item This automorphism is such that, for every $l\in\Lyn Y$,
+Then $\phi_{\pi_1}$ is an automorphism with the following properties: \begin{enumerate} \item This automorphism is such that, for every $l\in\Lyn Y$,